 I recommend you get your Russian visa on your own, if possible.
 Be aware that the entire process is time-consuming.

 There are 5 Russian consulates in the U.S. (N.Y.City, Washington, DC, Houston, San Francisco and Seattle) and they have all begun outsourcing visa applications.
 You can get their addresses, hours and maps online.

 You must first fill out your long visa application online and have it sent to the Visa service you will go/or mail to.
 For any Russian visa (business or tourist) you'll also need an additional "invitation" which means you'll need to approach a visa agency and pay a service fee for it.
 Some visas require that you submit the original invitation and others will allow a fax.

 Be warned that they are sticklers for small details and will not process anything with the smallest error and that's why it's best if you can do it in person.
 It may take up to two weeks before your passport is returned with the new visa.

 I hope this is helpful.
-Good Luck. over 5 years ago
+Good Luck. about 6 years ago